nautobot/nautobot/nautobot/docs/user-guide/feature-guides/saved-views.md

 ### How to navigate Saved Views

 There are several ways you can navigate saved views.
-All the saved views created can be accessed from the navigation menu on the left hand side under "Extensibility -> Saved Views"
+All saved views created by any user for any list view can be accessed from the navigation menu on the left hand side under "Extensibility -> Saved Views":

 ![Navigation Menu](./images/saved-views/navigation-menu.png)

-Another way is from the "Saved View" dropdown button on the default model list view or saved views.
-All saved views derived from the default model list view are populated in the dropdown menu and the saved view the user is currently viewing will be boldened.
+Another way is from the "Saved View" dropdown button on any given model list view.
+All saved views defined for this specific model list view are populated in the dropdown menu and the saved view the user is currently viewing will be highlighted in bold.

 ![Location List View with Saved Views](./images/saved-views/location-list-view-with-saved-views.png)